Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### Throughput and Latency

-Throughput is measured in megasamples transferred per second (MSPS).
+Throughput is measured in mega-samples transferred per second (MSPS).
 Latency is defined as the time between the first sample being sent by the data mover into the row-wise FFT kernel and the first sample from the col-wise FFT kernel being received by the data mover.
 It is measured by viewing the runtime generated trace texts using Vitis analyzer.
 The steps to measure throughput and latency are listed below:

 1. Compile the design using `EN_TRACE=1`.
 It automatically includes a `xrt.ini` file while packaging, which comprises the following: